-Summary : Discover the Arctic's harsh and beautiful terrain, forbidding remoteness and indigenous flora and fauna which have awakened travellers’ sense of wonder.
-With a veteran expedition team including naturalists. a historian and marine biologist to accompany and guide you, every day will bring a new adventure.
+Summary : Discover the Arctic's wild and beautiful terrain, vast remoteness and indigenous flora and fauna which have awakened travellers’ sense of wonder.
+With an outstanding expedition team to accompany and guide you, every day will bring a new adventure.
 Cruise amidst pristine landscapes of glaciers and icebergs.
 Explore deep fjords lined with rugged mountains.
 Search for polar bear, walrus, reindeer, Arctic fox, and bearded seals.
-Watch for whales including Minke and beluga and explore ruins of long-defunct whaling operations.
+Watch for whales including minke and beluga and explore ruins of long-defunct whaling operations.
 Trek along the tundra, cruise by zodiac and observe birds such as eiders, terns, skuas, sandpipers, auks and puffins among the cliffs on this Arctic trip of a lifetime.

 Embark the vessel, meet the Expedition Team and receive a Zodiac briefing.
 Attend a special Welcome Aboard cocktail party in the evening.

-Meet some of your fellow explorers as you become acquainted with amenities found onboard such as spa treatments, the Fitness Centre and exquisite dining experiences.
-Gather in the theatre to hear fascinating tales of adventure and to learn about the region’s endemic wildlife and remarkable nature.
+Meet some of your fellow explorers as you become acquainted with amenities found onboard such as spa treatments, the Fitness Center and exquisite dining experiences.
+Gather in the theater to hear fascinating tales of adventure and to learn about the region’s endemic wildlife and remarkable nature.
 Knowledgeable staff are experts in a variety of scientific fields.